sumbach/modern-cljs/doc/tutorial-13.md

 `loginForm` with a new error/help message to the user.

-We then updated the previously-defined `validate-email` function by adding the call to the newly defined `validate-email-domain` function.
+We then updated the previously-defined `validate-email` function by adding the call to the newly-defined `validate-email-domain` function.

 ## Last step - Test the magic again

-We can now compile, run and test again the magic provided to CLJ and CLJS by the lein-cljsbuild `:crossovers` option and the shoreleave library.
+We can now compile, run and test again the magic provided by the lein-cljsbuild `:crossovers` option and the shoreleave library.

 ```bash